 As a past staff member for California Common Cause, Dan fought to reform our campaign finance laws and enhance transparency in local and state government.
 He continues to be a strong supporter of 'clean money' elections, and has in years past worked for stronger consumer protections.

 Dan worked for over five years at a Bay Area community college as a campus staff administrator, helping students and faculty troubleshoot issues that arose on campus.
 Dan knows that our community colleges in the East Bay are a critical part of our public education system.

 With a deep background in social and environmental justice, Dan is committed to promoting data-driven solutions to the toughest problems facing our communities, including resolving the Oakland’s housing affordability and homelessness crisis, enhancing wildfire prevention and disaster resiliency, acting locally to combat climate change, investing seriously in public safety, police reform and rehabilitation, and setting the table for our youth.
-Dan as the proven policy-making and institutional budget experience to continue as our champion at City Hall.
+Dan as the proven policy-making and institutional budget experience to continue on fighting for effective and progressive policies regionally and statewide.

 Over the years, Dan served on the Jewish Community Relations Council board of directors and co-led the Isaiah Project, which brought together young adults in the African American and Jewish communities to advance social justice and enhance cultural understanding.
 Additionally, Dan served on the Youth Leadership and Community Safety Strategic Planning Task Force in 2012 for the Oakland Fund for Children and Youth (OFCY).
 Dan also volunteers with Rebuilding Together Oakland.

 Dan received a Baccalaureate of Science degree in Conservation of Natural Resources from U.C.
 Berkeley and a Masters of Public Administration from the University of San Francisco.
 He also has ten years experience as a community mediator resolving neighborhood disputes.